Picking

 What is a picking time?

-The picking time is a sum of the individual times required for a pick:
+The picking time is the sum of the individual times required for picking:

-Picking time = base time + travel time + pick time + auxiliary time (dead time) + distribution time
+Picking time = base time + travel time + picking time + auxiliary time (dead time) + distribution time

 Base time

-The basic time includes the organizational activities before and after the picking process:
+The base time includes the organizational activities before and after the picking process:

-• Printout of the pick lists from the warehouse management software (if not voucherless)
+• Printout of pick lists from the warehouse management software (if not paperless)

 • Preparation of cardboard boxes, containers, corlettes or pallets